 An urban sanctuary amidst the frenzy of Tokyo, Aman in the Otemachi district stuns with its minimalist design, offering a tranquil escape from the crowded metropolis.
 Greenery floods the indoor spaces, while design details rely heavily on natural elements such as washi paper lanterns, basalt stone and cypress wood.
 Various pockets of the hotel offer guests secluded enclaves for private relaxation, from a library equipped with chess sets and Japanese-focused art and culture tomes; to the serene spa, with an extensive menu of detoxifying, therapeutic treatments.
-Exceptional dining options include rustic Italian restaurant, Arva; eight-seater sushi restaurant Musashi by Aman; cigar lounge Fumoir; and all-day dining at The Café by Aman which features a cosy outdoor terrace and a French bistro-style menu.
+Exceptional dining options include rustic Italian restaurant, Arva; eight-seater sushi restaurant Musashi by Aman; cigar lounge Fumoir; and The Café by Aman which features a cosy outdoor terrace and a French bistro-style menu.

 Located opposite the Imperial Palace, The Peninsula Tokyo offers a covetable blend of traditional Japanese design elements rounded out with the Peninsula’s renowned world-class hospitality.
 Architecture nerds can soak up the mesmerising design by Kazukiyo Sato; made to resemble a Japanese lantern, the lobby marquee glows a soft pink at night, with the focal point being a 1,313-bulb suspended chandelier which casts dancing lights across the marble atrium.
 Inside the 24-storey building, guests can enjoy masterful kaiseki meals, a unique collection of local artwork, a high-end ESPA spa and luxurious room amenities, while a fleet of green Rolls-Royces are at the ready to whisk you around the surrounding Marunouchi and Ginza neighborhoods.